UMBC-EEHPC/AIdeckTestbed/Documentation/GAP8.md

 ## HyperBus

 This is the interface through which external HyperRAM and HyperFlash are connected to the GAP8 on the AI-deck.
 The tradeoff between the HyperBus and the SPI is that HyperBus has a higher bandwidth, 125mHz at a maximum, although it has higher latency, making it worse for smaller transfers.
 On the other hand, SPI has a lower bandwidth, only up to 50-60 mHz, although it has a lower latency, making it better at smaller transfers.
+The AI-deck has 64 megabytes of HyperFlash and 8 megabytes of HyperRAM onboard.

+As previously mentioned up this document, memory on the HyperBus isn't directly mapped into the GAP8's memory map, one instead has to submit commands manually in order to transfer data in and out of L3 memory to L2 memory before the GAP8 can begin to work with the data.

+## DMA Engines

+## Hardware Convolution Engine

+The Hardware Convolution Engine (HWCE) is a special purpose hardware accelerator designed to speed up the processing of common neural network steps, such as max pooling.